pagebook1/filipino-blogger/_pages/about.md

 ### Contact Me

 I'm always excited to connect with fellow bloggers, readers, and anyone who has an interest in the topics I cover.
-If you have any questions, suggestions, or simply want to say hello, please feel free to contact us.
-You can also find me on Facebook where I share additional content and engage with my audience.
+If you have any questions, suggestions, or simply want to say hello, please feel free to [contact us here]({{site.baseurl}}/contact.html).
+You can also find me on [Facebook](https://www.facebook.com/filipinobloggerofficial) where I share additional content and engage with my audience.

 Thank you for joining me on this blogging journey.
 Together, let's celebrate the vibrant world of Filipino blogging and inspire others to make their mark in the digital space.